10 Costly HDB Buying Mistakes in Singapore and How to Avoid Them

 Buyer’s Stamp Duty (BSD), Legal / Conveyancing fees, Valuation fee (resale), HDB admin fees, Renovation, Furniture and appliances, Moving costs

-Estimated total hidden costs can easily add $20,000 to $80,000 or more on top of your purchase price, yet most buyers budget only for the flat itself.
+Estimated total hidden costs can easily add $20,000 to $80,000 or more on top of your purchase price, yet most buyers budget only for the flat itself leading to major HDB buying mistakes.

 What smart buyers do: